 St. Charles County Dashboard

 Wentzville School District Virtual Academy provides a full virtual option for families who have health, safety, or other concerns related to the COVID-19 pandemic and do not feel comfortable returning for the start of the 2020-21 school year.
 WSD Virtual Academy is also for students who prefer a virtual learning experience as an alternative to in-person learning.

-The Wentzville School District has announced that it will provide free meals for all students in the District beginning October 1, through December 31, 2020, or until available federal funding runs out.
-The meals are being provided regardless of eligibility as a result of the extension of waivers by the US Department of Agriculture (USDA) related to the Seamless Summer Option program.
-This includes children ages 1-18 who reside in the Wentzville School District boundaries but are not enrolled in a WSD school.
+The Wentzville School District will provide free meals for all students currently enrolled in the Wentzville School District through June 29, 2021.
+The meals are being provided as a result of the extension of waivers by the US Department of Agriculture (USDA) related to the Seamless Summer Option program.